 IRPC Public Company Limited

 Kudun & Partners > Firm Profile

-The firm: Emboldened by a vision to change the traditional working relationship which law firms have with their clients and create a vibrant new practice; Kudun and Partners Limited (KAP) was founded in early 2015 with a common passion of acting as trusted business advisors with unparalleled legal experience rather than simply as legal advisors.
+The firm: Emboldened by a vision to change the traditional working relationship which law firms have with their clients and create a vibrant new practice; Kudun and Partners Co., Ltd. (KAP) was founded in April 2015 with a common passion of acting as trusted business advisors with unparalleled legal experience rather than simply as legal advisors.

-In a very short period, we represent the fastest growing corporate law firm in Thailand now with 11 partners, over 40 foreign and Thai lawyers and over 40 business support professionals serving both private and publicly traded Thai and international corporations as well as state-owned enterprises across the full spectrum of industries.
-Team members are bilingual with a strong command of English to easily assist our foreign clients.
+In a very short period, we have become the fastest-growing corporate law firm in Thailand now with 12 partners, over 45 foreign and Thai lawyers, and over 40 business support professionals serving both private and publicly trading Thai and international corporations as well as state-owned enterprises across the full spectrum of industries.
+Team members are bilingual with a strong command of English to be able to easily assist our foreign clients.